Clique-partitioned graphs: Strongly clique-partitioned graphs

 \textbf{Definitions.} A \emph{tournament} is a digraph in which every pair of distinct vertices is joined by precisely one arc.
 Equivalently, a tournament is a complete graph in which every edge has a specified orientation.
 A tournament is \emph{acyclic} if it contains no directed cycles.

-It is clear that if a tournament is not acyclic then it must contain a directed 3-cycle.
+First we observe that if a tournament is not acyclic then it must contain a directed 3-cycle.
 Suppose that a tournament contains a directed $m$-cycle, $(a_1,a_2,\ldots,a_m)$ where $m\geq 4$.
 If the tournament contains the arc $(a_3,a_1)$ then it contains a directed 3-cycle.
 Otherwise it contains the arc $(a_1,a_3)$ and so contains a directed $(m-1)$-cycle, $(a_1,a_3,\ldots,a_m)$.
 Repeating this argument, we see that the tournament contains a directed 3-cycle.

 The following lemma is well-known, see for example~\cite[Theorem 7.13]{Foulds2012}.

 \begin{lemma} For every $n\geq 2$, there exists an acyclic tournament on $n$ vertices which is unique up to isomorphism. \end{lemma}